-The College's current financial health grade is classed as "Outstanding".
+The College's current financial health grade is classed as "Requires Improvement", with one-off factors contributing to this including corrections to prior years which otherwise would have led to a "Good" outcome.
 The continuing challenge to the College's financial position remains the constraint on further education funding arising from the ongoing pressure on public spending and increasing cost pressures from inflation / increasing fuel and energy costs, whilst maintaining the student experience.
 This risk is mitigated in a number of ways:

 - By rigorous budget setting procedures and sensitivity analysis

 - Regular in year budget monitoring

 - Robust financial control

 - Exploring ongoing procurement efficiencies

-- 4. Delivering an appropriate accommodation strategy
+4. Delivering an appropriate estates strategy